 Articles

-Why ‘pocket protection’ is so important under the box-kick Posted about 1 year ago
+Why ‘pocket protection’ is so important under the box-kick Posted over 1 year ago

 The cross-fertilization of ideas between collision sports is on the increase.
 There are blocking techniques at the breakdown which resemble those used on the Offensive Line in American Football, there are ‘pick’ plays from Basketball that translate smoothly to the creation of kick return corridors in Rugby.
 Like Rugby, the NFL has moved to lower the height of tackles and avoid head-on-head contact, and it has consulted with prominent rugby coaches in order to achieve it.